Articles in Featuring Felines are written by

 Thorntown, Boone County, Indiana

-Previously an outdoor cat, handsome red tabby Tober moved indoors to become Boss Library Cat in November 2008.
+Previously an outdoor cat, handsome red tabby Tober (upper two images) moved indoors to become Boss Library Cat in November 2008.
 His name derives from Oc-Tober, when he first appeared on the scene.
-He likes catnip, tummy rubs, treats, soft chairs, and naps.
-He has a very entertaining blog from where there are links to many of his feline blogging friends and also many great photos of him, some of which have been used here.
-Tober frequently comments on how he needs to discipline the human staff after various misdemeanours, and generally keep them in order!
+He liked catnip, tummy rubs, treats, soft chairs, and naps.
+There's a very entertaining blog (link below) from where there are links to many of his feline blogging friends and also many great photos of him, some of which have been used here.
+Tober frequently commented on how he needs to discipline the human staff after various misdemeanours, and generally keep them in order!

 Dewey - Umatilla Public Library, Lake County, Florida